PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Extending to Quantum Clustering

 \subsection{Computational Experiments}

 The evaluation compares q\!-PCKMeans with CP\!-QAOA~\citep{hadfield2019qaoa}, a full encoding of constrained clustering that requires $\mathcal{O}(n k)$ binary variables.
-This highlights the role of subset selection for quantum clustering: full encodings become impractical on near-term devices due to limited qubits and coherence times.
-Implementation uses Qiskit~1.3.2 and Python~3.10.12, adhering to the protocol in Section~\ref{sec:pairwise_aware}.
-Each circuit employs a single QAOA layer ($p{=}1$) with 2{,}048 shots following the few-shot guide of \citet{hao2024end}.
-All runs rely on Qiskit’s \texttt{AerSimulator} with IBM-Q noise emulation.
-We evaluate q\!-PCKMeans on 12 datasets, including 6 UCI datasets~\citep{Dua:2019} and 6 synthetic.
-To keep costs tractable while demonstrating scale beyond prior quantum clustering, datasets are capped at $n \le 900$ and $d \le 7$.
-Following Section \ref{sec:pairwise_aware}, quality is measured by SSE.
-Across benchmarks and constraint regimes, q-PCKMeans improves SSE relative to CP-QAOA (reductions of 6–84\%) while maintaining competitiveness with classical heuristics.
-The gains arise from the pairwise-restricted subspace mixer, which prunes infeasible assignments rather than relying on penalties, and from reducing the quantum variable count from $\mathcal{O}(nk)$ to $\mathcal{O}(|S|k)$.
-Under realistic noise emulation in Appendix \ref{sec:eval}, this enables depth-efficient execution up to $n=900$ while preserving feasibility in reduced space.
+This comparison isolates the impact of subset selection: full encodings become impractical on near-term devices due to limited qubits and coherence times.
+Implementation uses Qiskit~1.3.2 and Python~3.10.12, following the protocol in Section~\ref{sec:pairwise_aware}.
+Each circuit uses a single QAOA layer ($p{=}1$) with 2{,}048 shots, following the few-shot guide of \citet{hao2024end}.
+All runs use Qiskit’s \texttt{AerSimulator} with IBM-Q noise emulation.
+We evaluate q\!-PCKMeans on 12 datasets, including 6 UCI datasets~\citep{Dua:2019} and 6 synthetic datasets.
+To keep costs tractable while moving beyond prior constrained quantum clustering evaluations, datasets are capped at $n \le 900$ and $d \le 7$.